Tanu-N-Prabhu/Python/Data Analysis/README.md

 ## Final Note

-This repository is a practical learning companion for anyone starting out in data analysis.
+This repository serves as a practical learning companion for individuals new to data analysis.
 Use it, modify it, and grow your skills!